 Take, for instance, the genre of rock.
 Rock is a very broad term that encompasses many different types of music, some of which are actually pretty divergent from one another.

 Punk, indie, shoegaze, AOR, metal and many, many, more all fall under the top level genre category of rock but can each be considered individual sub-genres.
 This sub-genre category is usually more useful in terms of describing music to another person.
 For instance, telling someone that a band is a rock band is not as helpful in describing the sound as saying the band is a punk band (the description of "punk" is more useful in telling someone what an artist sounds like).

 Why the Use of Genres Is Important

-If you want to work in the music industry, understanding genres is pretty important for a number of different reasons, including:
+If you want to work in the music industry, understanding genres are pretty important for a number of different reasons, including: